 Looking after your mental wellbeing is as important as looking after your physical health, and helps you feel fulfilled and positive about life.
-NHS Choices recommends five steps to improve mental wellbeing, which are:
+NHS Live Well recommends five steps to improve mental wellbeing, which are:

 - Connect – connect with your family, friends, colleagues and neighbours and spend time developing your relationships